manhas1234/Cyclistic_bike_case_study/README.md

 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

+ The marketing analytics team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, the team will design a new marketing strategy to convert casual riders into annual members.
+The primary stakeholders for this project include Cyclistic’s director of marketing .
+The Cyclistic marketing analytics team are secondary stakeholders.

 # Ask
  1. Business statement: